ropensci/treebase/inst/doc/treebase/treebase_github.md

 diversification rates in different taxa is fundamental to explaining the patterns of diversity we see today.\
-In this section we illustrate how we can perform a similar meta-analysis to the studies such as @McPeek2007, @Phillimore2008, @McPeek2008,
-@Quental2010, @Davies2011a across a much larger set of phylogenies and with just a few lines of R code.\
+In this section we illustrate how we can perform a similar meta-analysis to the studies such as McPeek and Brown (2007), Phillimore and Price (2008), McPeek (2008), Quental and Marshall (2010), Davies et al. (2011) across a much larger set of phylogenies and with just a few lines of R code.\
 Because the entire analysis, including the access of the data, is scriptable, we could simply recompile this document some time in the future and see how the pattern we find has changed as more data has been